-In WKPELA in 2012 benchmark the sensitivity of the annual changing proportions of spawners in age groups was tested (by several types of averages over time(1)) and although there are clearly visible annual changes in mostly 2-year-olds, there was only negligible impact to e.g. estimates of SSB.
-It was concluded then that it was still better to have the latest real information on maturity-at-age than assume something else.
+In the WKPELA 2012 benchmark (ICES, 2012), the sensitivity of the annually changing proportions of spawners in age-groups was tested (by several types of averages over time) and even though there are clearly visible annual changes in mostly 2-year-olds, there was only negligible impact to e.g. the estimates of SSB.
+It was concluded then that it was still better to have the latest real information on maturity at age than assume something else.

-1) Four new combinations of maturity ogives were introduced to XSA (maturity ogive with 3-and 5 year running averages for the whole time-series, constant maturity ogive for the whole time-series as an average of the whole time-series and two different averages over the time-series according to periods before and after the alleged regime shift (1973-1988 and 1989-2010)).
-Resulting estimates of SSB were compared to the annually updated maturity ogive in SPALY run, and the differences were found to be negligible with the exception of year 2010 only.
+&lt;sup>1 Four new combinations of maturity ogives were introduced to XSA (maturity ogive with 3and 5 years running averages for the whole time series, constant maturity ogive for the whole time series as an average of the whole time series and two different averages over the time series

-The reason for the "instability" was found to be the high interannual variation in the maturation of 2-year olds in the whole time-series and especially in 2010.
+The reason for the "instability" was found to be the high inter-annual variation in the maturation of 2-year olds in the whole time-series and especially in 2010.
 The maturity calculations from raw data were examined carefully, and no mistakes were revealed.

 Std Eur.
 Scale Maturity stage (code) Maturity stage

 la I Immature, juvenile

-Ib II Immature, early development
+Ib П Immature, early development

-lia III Maturing, early stage
+lia Ш Maturing, early stage

 lib IV Maturing, late stage

 Illa V Spawning, prepared

 IIIb VI Spawning, running

 IV VII Spent

 Va VIII A Regeneration, regressing

 Vb VIII B Regenrating/skipped spawning

 VI IX Abnormal